French court backs ban on comedy show deemed anti-Semitic

 The appeals court's decision is a victory for Interior Minister Manuel Valls and President Francois Hollande, who had called for local authorities to take a hard line in determining whether or not to ban the shows.

-Originally active with anti-racist left-wing groups, Dieudonne began openly criticizing Jews and Israel in 2002 and ran in the European elections two years later with a pro-Palestinian party.
+Originally active with anti-racist left-wing groups, Dieudonne began openly criticising Jews and Israel in 2002 and ran in the European elections two years later with a pro-Palestinian party.

 Critics say the comic's trademark straight-arm gesture is a Nazi salute in reverse.
 Dieudonne counters that it is anti-Zionist and anti-establishment, but not anti-Semitic.